Towns & Villages

 Serendipity - a beautiful shop of home interiors that will surely tempt you.
 'Upstairs at Serendipity' is also a tearoom with some delicious cakes to tempt you further.

-The Tea Pottery - home of the eccentric teapot.
+The Tea Pottery - (now known as Ceramic Inspirations) is home of the eccentric teapot.
 Here teapots are made in so many wonderful designs.
 Take a tour of the pottery to see how the teapots are made.
 A small tearoom (of course!) is available for refreshments where you can also browse the shop to see and even purchase the beautiful finished teapots.

 Visit the Little Chocolate Shop where you can watch the luxurious chocolates being hand made.
 Now that you have whet your appetite, visit the shop to satisfy those chocolate urges.